 Our federal appellate team files appeals in the following federal courts of appeal:

-Our team of talented federal attorneys are certified or licensed in federal appellate courts for appeals in business and commercial litigation cases.
+Our team of talented federal attorneys is certified or licensed in federal appellate courts for appeals in business and commercial litigation cases.
 Trial courts make mistakes, and when they do, a federal appeal lawyer can make legal sense.
 Appellate procedures allow you, as the losing party at trial, to make a higher court aware of the legal mistakes or abuses of discretion which may have occurred in your case.
 If you prevail in the appeal, the case can be remanded (sent back) to the trial court with orders to reconsider the matter based on the appellate court’s instructions.

 Our federal appeal lawyers are some of the most accomplished litigators in federal courts.
 We often represent both appellants and appellees in every federal appeal court, including the Supreme Court of the United States.
 The federal appeal lawyers at our law firm are experienced in multiple areas of federal appellate practice including both civil and criminal cases.
 We are unrivaled when it comes to effective brief writing and presentation of all issues at the federal appellate level.